 As more organizations opt for a hybrid work approach, people’s routines are shifting once again.
 If you’re not careful, this change can encourage apprehension rather than excitement to get back into the office.
 To help manage this, communicate clearly and regularly with your people before you implement your new hot desking policy.
 You can generate excitement through your messaging and ensure folks understand why you have made the decision to change something.
 When people understand the benefits it can bring and have a chance to ask any questions, they’ll be far likelier to get excited about hot desking in the workplace.

 Ensure everyone understands how to use the new hot desking system by creating a best practice guide or tip sheet.
-You can create this however you like, but be sure to make it accessible and circulate it amongst everyone in your organization.
+You can create this however you like, but be sure to make it accessible and circulate it amongst everyone in your organization, including new hires.
 When your employees have set rules and expectations on how to share desks, it becomes fairer for everyone.
 The more people respect one another in the office, the better the environment and overall experience will be for everyone.

 While we can never fully get rid of germs, we can do our best to prevent them from spreading.
 Embed a cleaning schedule into your hot desk policy.
 For example, if you are 100% onsite and using hot desking, then you should have a daily cleaning schedule.
 If you are mainly remote, with a few folks booking hot desks once or twice a week, then you may choose a cleaning schedule that aligns only with those days.